St. Joan of Arc Chapel: Features

 The chapel features Christian artifacts that predate the original chapel, in some instances by multiple centuries, and which have been collected and displayed in the chapel, including ancient Spanish tapestries, coats of arms, crucifixes, and even a contemporary rooftop.
-It is one of the few exhibits of items from antiquity which visitors are permitted to handle or touch.
+It is one of the few exhibits of items from antiquity that visitors are permitted to handle or touch.

 The stained glass windows are not original: Gertrude Hill Gavin, the owner of the chapel in New York, commissioned the windows.
 Charles J. Connick created and installed them in 1929.
 Connick modeled the color scheme of the windows on those of the stained glass windows in the Cathedral of St. John the Divine in New York City.